ahmedhussain69/bootstrap-portfolio/README.md

 View using a browser and use developer tools to inspect
 Credits:

-https://www.w3schools.com/ - excellant information about the syntax and usage, alongside great examples https://developer.mozilla.org/ - Great resource getting in-depth information. https://getbootstrap.com - Great site for getting snippets of cide and understanding the syntax
+https://www.w3schools.com/ - excellant information about the syntax and usage, alongside great examples<br>
+https://developer.mozilla.org/ - Great resource getting in-depth information.<br>
+https://getbootstrap.com - Great site for getting snippets of cide and understanding the syntax<br>
 License:

 MIT